Afihu/CROHME-project/README.md

 # CROHME dataset
- Created as for a course's assigment
+ Created for the assignment of Introduciton to Data Science and AI